Yttrium-tYcLief/sod-guides/enclave/trash1.md

 * **Scarlet Praetorians** use Whirlwind - avoid.
 The range of Whirlwind is shown with a blue outline around them, roughly 15 yards.
 Cannot be kicked, simply run out.
 * **Scarlet Paladins** throw down a red Consecrate.
 Massive AoE damage over time, avoid just like whirlwind.
 This uses the Retail visual so it's easier to distinguish from friendly Consecrates.
 * **Scarlet Cleric** are priests that will heal allies and attack offensively using Smite and Mind Blast.
 Uniquely, though, they have a spell called Holy Radiance that will do immense damage in an AoE around them.
 It has a 2 second cast time. <ins>Interrupt this or risk wipes</ins>.
 * **Scarlet Knight** are paladins that use their auras.
 Ret aura does loads of thorns damage.
 Devo aura grants +2490 spell resist.
+They can also [Disarm](https://www.wowhead.com/classic/spell=6713/disarm).

 There are minibosses (Captains) littered about.
 You do not have to kill all of the Captains to summon the first boss, but if you decide to, the Captains are Paladins - they change Pally auras just like the Scarlet Knights.